 - Safe Unloading

 The most important rule to keep in mind when using a push back system is that the forklift is the only brake when removing a pallet from the rack.
 As the forklift removes the front pallet from the lane, each subsequent pallet on the rack slides forward.
 Therefore, the forklift is acting as a brake for the remaining pallets.
-If the forklift pulls away too quickly, the remaining pallets could slide forward with too much momentum, which could cause them to tip or fall.
-The end result could span from damaged freight to, even worse, injured personnel.
+If the forklift pulls away too quickly, the remaining pallets could slide forward with too much momentum, causing them to tip or fall.
+The end result could span from damaged freight to, worse, injured personnel.